 The prolonged use of face coverings can be uncomfortable.
 However, it does not lead to CO2 intoxication or oxygen deficiency.

-On August 12, Governor Bullock extended the July 15 Directive requiring face masks in certain indoor and outdoor settings to include public and private k-12 schools.
-The August 12 Directive requires students and staff to wear face coverings in all areas of the school.
+Students and staff are required to wear face coverings in all areas of the school.
 While children are encouraged to wear masks at all times, schools may allow children to remove their masks if they are seated and socially distanced in a classroom.
 This is a narrow allowance.
 Social distancing is defined as having 6 feet of spacing from any other person-in other words, this flexibility is permissible only where such spacing is strictly observed.
 Doing so may require reduced classroom capacity.
 The flexibility described here applies only to classrooms where social distancing can occur and when children are seated at their desks.
 If a teacher is working one on one with a student, both teacher and student must wear a mask.
 If students are working in small groups, they must be wearing masks.